bright/new-www/_posts/2018-02-16-charts-on-android-1.md

 layout: post
 title: Your first chart in Android App with CSV parser
 author: radek
-hidden: true
 tags: ['android', 'UI', 'chart', 'CSV']
 comments: true
 image: /images/radek/chart_mobile.jpg
 ---

 If you ever needed to add a chart to your Android app you certainly heard about [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart) by [PhilJay](https://github.com/PhilJay).
-If not, consider use this powerful library.
+If not, consider using this powerful library.
 Let me show you how easy it is to start!

 ![header img](/images/radek/chart_mobile.jpg)